profnote/ColorHarmony/README.md

 # Color Scheme Analysis of Popular Illustrations
 You will need to download the dataset from: https://www.kaggle.com/profnote/pixiv-popular-illustrations or use your own images.

+### ColorSchemeAnalysis.ipynb
+Main jupyter notebook for the analysis

 ### harmonies.csv
 File containing the harmonies of each illustration in the dataset.
 Column names: "Monochromatic", "Complementary", "Split Complementary", "Triad", "Square", "Rectangular", "Analogous", "Other"